mattwire/com.cividesk.email.sparkpost/docs/supporting.md

-# SparkPost email extension for CiviCRM

-This extension allows CiviCRM to send emails and process bounces through the SparkPost service.

-It was designed to seamlessly integrate in the CiviCRM UI, be well documented, trivial to install and configure, be nimble and fast and accurately process bounces.

-Full documentation (including installation instructions) can be found at https://docs.civicrm.org/sparkpost.

 # Show your support!

 Development of this extension was fully self-funded by Cividesk and equated to about 40 hours of work.